 - Consulting services from highly experienced drug development personnel

 - Clinical development advice

 - IP review and advice

-- Assistance identifying and securing additional financial support based on the needs of the project
+- Assistance identifying and securing additional financial support based on project needs

-The Harrington Discovery Institute and ISC team will work closely with the awardee and their affiliated institution to maximize the clinical and commercial potential of selected projects.
+The Harrington Discovery Institute and its Innovation Support Center team will work closely with the awardee and their affiliated institution to maximize the clinical and commercial potential of selected projects.

 General: No more than $10,000 of the total grant can be used for capital expenditures or equipment.
 The award may only be used for direct project expenses, not for institutional overhead.